chrisbao/MSFin/README.md

 5. Click *Add an application my organization is developing* in the popup.

-6. In the Add Application wizard, enter a name of *SmartLink.Web* and choose the type *Web Application and/or Web API*.
+6. In the Add Application wizard, enter a name of *ContosoO365DocSync.Web* and choose the type *Web Application and/or Web API*.
 Click the arrow to the next page of the wizard.

 7. In the *App Properties* page, enter a *SIGN-ON URL*